youssefattia98/Research-Track-Assignment-1/README.md

-# Research Track Assigment 1 description:
+# Research Track Assignment 1 description:
-Assignment 1 for Research Track course, the project consist of a simulation in which a robot should complete a track without colliding in gold walls and removes any silver obstacle that face it.
+Assignment 1 for Research Track course, the project consists of a simulation in which a robot should complete a track without colliding in gold walls and removes any silver obstacle that face it.
-This repo consits of the following points:
+This repo consists of the following points:
  1)How to Setup the Simulator.
  2)How to use the Simulator.
- 3)Algotirthm used to solve the probelm and flowchart.
+ 3)Algorithm used to solve the problem and flowchart.
  4)Final output.
- 5)Possible imporovemnts.
+ 5)Possible improvements.

 1)How to Setup the Simulator.
 ================================

-Firstly,this is a simple portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
+Firstly, this is a simple portable robot simulator developed by [Student Robotics] (https://studentrobotics.org).

 Installing and running
 ----------------------